 The EOLD Doctoral Faculty are committed to supporting students in their development as educational leaders, scholars, and practitioners across P-20+ educational contexts.
 The purpose of the Reflexive Assessment is to support students' articulations of their development as scholar - practitioners as a result of engaging in the PhD program.
-This assessment is intended to provide structured reflection and feedback throughout the academic program, specifically at the Preliminary Exam, Comprehensive Exam, and the Dissertation Defense milestones.
+This assessment is intended to provide structured reflection and feedback throughout the academic program, specifically at the Comprehensive Exam, Dissertation Proposal Defense, and Dissertation Defense milestones.